Digital Accessibility Grants

 Eligibility

-Faculty or staff who provide academic instruction or professional development.
+Faculty or staff who provide instruction.
+The pilot will focus on academic courses.

 Deadlines